CM32 8X8 Yunpao [Cloud Leopard] Armored Vehicle

 There was initially little definitive information about the CM-32 available.
 Some reports suggested that Taiwan will build the vehicles within the country, under license from a foreign developer.
 This is probably an 8x8 version of the Timoney Mk8, known as the CM31 in Taiwan.
 In 2001 it was announced this Irish company had won the competition to supply an 8x8.
 Pressure was applied by the US to have this decision overturned in favor of the Stryker, though it seems this efforts was unsuccessful.
 Other reports suggest that the vehicle will be both indigenously designed and built entirely by Taiwan.

-The military plans a kind of new army's characteristic lies in completely carries by the turn of armored vehicle achievement, which achieves high speed.
+The military planned a new army's characteristics with the armored vehicles which achieve high speed.
 The duty and the role of the main island three regiments' armored infantry brigades and the motorized infantry brigade are synthesised into the armored infantry.
 At present eight regiments, organic parts of the 298th brigade, carried on the experiment to arrange the attire.
 Initial plans are for the combat tank, the firepower support battalion, the support battalion -- each one adds on two machine to make up by the firepower and the speed the insufficiency of military strength.

 The Cloud Leopard armor vehicle is approximately seven meters long, with a weight approximately of about twenty tons.
 The development initial period met many bottlenecks.
 The armor is partial, with the plan that it can block 7.62 mmm armor piercering munitions.
 The Academia Sinica material researchers developed a primary material that is not really ideal, thought it blocks 12.7 mm bullets.